 Libya Analyst, Award-Winning Journalist, 2013 European Young Leader

-Senior Fellow at Friends of Europe and Former Deputy Assistant Secretary General for Emerging Security Challenges at NATO (2010-2018)
+Senior Fellow at Friends of Europe and former deputy assistant secretary-general at NATO

 Mary is a journalist and analyst specialising in the Euro-Mediterranean region with a particular focus on Libya.
 She has worked on Libya since 2011 and lived there throughout 2014.
 Her work has appeared in publications including the Economist, Foreign Policy, the New Yorker, the Washington Post, the Financial Times and the Guardian.
 She has conducted research on Libya for the European Council on Foreign Relations (ECFR) and the European Institute of the Mediterranean (IEMED) among others.
 She is a contributing author to an edited volume on the Libyan revolution published by Oxford University Press.
 In her previous role as Irish Times foreign affairs correspondent, she reported from 40 countries across the Middle East, Africa, Asia and Europe.
 She is a member of the Global Women’s Forum ‘Rising Talents’ network.